Home » Planning for College » Paying for School » Help! I need more money than the Estimated Cost of Attendance

 The Bottom Line

-While personal loans do exist and they would not count against the Cost of Attendance, this is an expensive solution to a problem that can likely be solved via other means.
+While personal loans do exist and would not count against the Cost of Attendance, this is an expensive solution to a problem that could possibly be resolved through other, more palatable strategies.

 About the Author